 That said, in its 222 pages, the book does more than encourage the reader to sleep under canvass.
 It has chapters on all sorts of camping options such as: Glamping, staying in treehouses and staying in vans.
-There is also a small section dedicated to families wanting to camp, although I will come on to that in a moment (you can also win yourself a copy, see the Giveaway Gleam at the end of this post).
+There is also a small section dedicated to families wanting to camp, although I will come on to that in a moment (Editors note: Please be advised the giveaway has now closed).

 I should add that most years, I take my kids on the one camping trip.
 They love going camping and while I can’t tell you I am a hardcore camping enthusiast, I do feel cheated if I don’t get a couple of nights in a tent each year, usually over the summer holidays.

 Let’s not get too carried away.
 Let me introduce The Camping Life to you properly.
 The book was produced by writer Brendan Leonard and photographer Forest Woodward.
 This pair first met while on a camping trip in California in 2012.
 They’ve made a number a short films about their subsequent camping adventures, but this is the first book they’ve created.

 The one stand-out thing about this book is Woodward’s photography which is stunning.
 In the age of Instagram you really do have to go for it to produce head-turning photography and the landscape images in this title are amazing.

 As Leonard makes clear in the introduction, The Camping Life was inspired by the following quote, from Scottish-born writer and naturalist John Muir in his book Our National Parks:

 “Thousands of tired, nerve-shaken, over-civilised people are beginning to find out that going to the mountains is going home; that wilderness is a necessity.”